Mintos secondary market fees

 Markdowns and markups on the secondary market

 Basically, for secondary markets, you can usually buy delayed loans at a discount (rebate).
-Conversely, for loans that have paidtheir interest and repaymentswithout problems so far, you can expect to pay a markup.
+Conversely, for loans that have paid their interest and repayments without problems so far, you can expect to pay a markup (premium).

-This is logical, because if you acquire a loan that is delayed, you have a greater risk of default.
+This is logical because you have a greater risk of default, if you acquire a loan that is delayed.
 On the other hand, with a loan that has paid its loans on time so far, investors can at least assume that the borrower has already proven that it will pay its interest and repayments.